Melania Trump Fashion Boldly Describes Her Personality Without Her Talking, Claims Fashion Psychologist

-Melania Trump is a woman of fashion and when her husband Donald Trump was elected as the President of the United States, many of their political rivals wonder how she can carry herself as a First Lady, and not just a fashion model.
+Melania Trump is a woman of fashion and when her husband Donald Trump was elected as the President of the United States, many of their political rivals wondered how she could carry herself as a First Lady, and not just a fashion model.
 She is known for her bright color outfits whenever she’s out in public and her fans have been trying to copy her style.
 Not only that her outfits have been the talk of the town, but also how she behaves when she’s in front of the people.
 Now, a fashion psychologist may have analyzed how the FLOTUS’ fashion statements convey secret messages to everyone.

 The Daily Mail reported that fashion psychologist Dawnn Karen, founder of Fashion Psychology Institute gave out some clues about the messages that First Lady Melania Trump has been trying to send to everyone.
 From her coat cape, power stilettos, white suit, detailed sleeves, barbie-look, oversized sunglasses, and her conservative body curves.
 Yes, she doesn’t talk a lot, but according to Miss Karen, her fashion statements speak too loudly.